-On July 10, 2021, the CAC, published a draft revision to the existing Cybersecurity Review Measures for public comment (the "Revised Draft CAC Measures"), and, together with 12 other Chinese regulatory authorities, released the final version of the Revised Draft CAC Measures, (the "Revised CAC Measures"), on January 4, 2022, which came into effect on February 15, 2022.
-Pursuant to the Revised CAC Measures, critical information infrastructure operators procuring network products and services and online platform operators carrying out data processing activities, which affect or may affect national security, shall conduct a cybersecurity review pursuant to the provisions therein.
+Following the Draft Data Security Management Regulations, the Cybersecurity Review Measures, which came into effect on February 15, 2022, confirmed that critical information infrastructure operators procuring network products and services and online platform operators carrying out data processing activities, which affect or may affect national security, are required to conduct a cybersecurity review pursuant to the provisions therein.
 In addition, online platform operators possessing personal information of more than one million users seeking to be listed on foreign stock markets must apply for a cybersecurity review.